Andrew-Hany/AUC_Catelog/README.md

 # AUC_Catelog

-this project was divided into three phases
+## this project was divided into three phases
-a) schema designing
+- schema designing
-b) web scarpying
+- web scarpying
-c) Application -> ReactJs for frontend, NodeJs for backend
+- Application -> ReactJs for frontend, NodeJs for backend